-CCLA Investment Management Limited (a company registered in England and Wales with company number 2183088) and CCLA Fund Managers Limited (a company registered in England and Wales with company number 8735639), whose registered address is One Angel Lane, London EC4 3AB, are authorised and regulated by the Financial Conduct Authority.
+CCLA Investment Management Limited (registered in England, No. 2183088) and CCLA Fund Managers Limited (registered in England, No. 8735639), whose registered address is: One Angel Lane, London EC4R 3AB, are authorised and regulated by the Financial Conduct Authority.

 WANT TO KNOW MORE?